STEMinds/micropython-eduponics/README.md

 # MicroPython-Eduponics

-The official MicroPython Eduponics library for eduponics mini ESP32 dev board.
+The official MicroPython Eduponics library for Eduponics Mini ESP32 dev board.

+## How to install

+First, connect the ESP32 board to the WiFi by creating boot.py file and writing the following:

+'''
+import network
+import esp
+esp.osdebug(None)
+import gc
+gc.collect()

+ssid = 'WIFI_NAME'
+password = 'WIFI_PASSWORD'

+station = network.WLAN(network.STA_IF)

+station.active(True)
+station.connect(ssid, password)

+while station.isconnected() == False:
+  pass

+print('Connected to WiFi successfully, IP: %s' % station.ifconfig()[0])
+'''

+Make sure to change WiFi ESSID and Password.
+Once the ESP32 is connected to the Wifi, run the following commands:

+'''
+import upip
+upip.install("micropython-eduponics")
+'''

+This will install the latest version of micropython-eduponics package through upip.

 ## License